WojciechMatuszewski/programming-notes/aws-stuff.md

 * _Service Catalog_ **can be useful for Tags governance (making sure that resources have tags associated)**

-- can have **triggers** for different events like product deployment etc.
+- can have **triggers** for different events like product deployment etc. **Lambda trigger for product deployments IS NOT AVAILABLE!**

 ### Access Advisor